singhalshubh/imm_hclib/tests/README.md

 ### Central idea of paper:
 - `Distribute` the graph onto CPU nodes (unlike Ripples), and perform IMM.
 (Consequence of not distributing the graph is verified by Claim III)
-- Improve the bottleneck of SelectSeeds algorithm from Ripples.
+- `Solve the bottleneck` of SelectSeeds algorithm from Ripples.
 (Verified by Claim II)

 ### Central contributions of paper:
 - Actor IMM algorithms for LT model performs better than Ripples LT.
 (Verified by Claim I)